 VA loans are an excellent way for eligible veterans to become homeowners.
-Backed by the Department of Veteran Affairs, these loans offer favorable terms to help veterans and active-duty service members buy their homes, such as no down payment and low interest rates.
+Backed by the Department of Veteran Affairs, they offer favorable terms, such as no down payment and low interest rates, to help veterans and service members on active duty buy their homes.

 What about the children of veterans, though?
 Can a VA loan be transferred to a child?
 Or perhaps, can a child of a deceased veteran get a VA loan?
 While VA loans are primarily designed for veterans themselves, there are some circumstances where a child of a veteran may be able to make use of this program.
 Let’s look at the possibilities.